 Customer Program Costs Customer programs and incentives are a common practice in our businesses.
 Our businesses incur customer program costs to obtain favorable product placement, to promote sales of products and to maintain competitive pricing.
 We record estimates to reduce revenue for customer programs and incentives, which are considered variable consideration, and include price discounts, volume-based incentives, promotions and cooperative advertising when revenue is recognized in order to determine the amount of consideration the Company will ultimately be entitled to receive.
 These estimates are based on historical and projected experience for each type of customer.
 In addition, for certain customer program incentives, we receive an identifiable benefit (goods or services) in exchange for the consideration given and record the associated expenditure in selling, general and administrative expenses.
-Volume allowances are accrued based on management's estimates of customer volume achievement and other factors incorporated into customer agreements, such as new products, store sell-through, merchandising support, levels of returns and customer training.
+Volume allowances are accrued based on management's estimates of customer volume achievement and other factors incorporated into customer agreements, such as new products, store sellthrough, merchandising support, levels of returns and customer training.
 Management periodically reviews accruals for these rebates and allowances, and adjusts accruals when circumstances indicate (typically as a result of a change in volume expectations).
-The costs typically recognized in selling, general and administrative expenses category were \$24.7 million, \$25.2 million and \$22.6 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+The costs typically recognized in selling, general and administrative expenses include product displays, point of sale materials and media production costs.
+The costs included in the selling, general and administrative expenses category were \$24.7 million, \$25.2 million and \$22.6 million for the years ended December 31, 2022, 2021 and 2020, respectively.